deployo/deployo.github.io/content/docs/configuration.md

 If a script is requiring a variable to be provided and the name of the variable is the same as an environment variable in the script the script environement variable will take precedance.

 Script environment variable > User-provided variable > Server environment variable

+## Servers

+This page is giving you a nicer prevew over the servers you have configured in YAML.
+Here you can create and delete servers using the UI if you find it easier that way.

+## Scripts

+This page is giving you a nicer prevew over the scripts you have configured in YAML.
+Here you can create and delete scripts using the UI if you find it easier that way.